nim-lang/Nim/doc/manual.rst

   arrayConstructor = '[' expr ^* ',' ']'

-Other parts of Nim - like scoping rules or execution semantics are only described in the, more easily comprehensible, informal manner for now.
+Other parts of Nim, like scoping rules or execution semantics, are described informally.